xxdavid/gimel/README.md

 ```

 ## Known issues
-- the typechecker allows partial application (like `facts = map fact`) but the compiler (which is a subsequent phase) does not, and it ends up as a runtime error (like segfault) when you run your program
 - if you define a general function like `id x = x` but don't use it, the typechecker will complain because it cannot infer a monomorphic type; you have to use it (e.g. by defining `five = id 5`) to make the typechecker happy

 ## Why the name?